lc3t35/vector-old/readme.md

 ## Roadmap

-- 0.1 A basic administration some input modules
+- 0.1 A basic administration with some input modules
 - 0.2 Authentication and roles
 - 0.3 Gallery and dashboard modules
 - 0.4 Forms API